DM8tyProgrammer/mighty-articles/uploading-files.md

 #### With Reserved Capacity

 _What if Server could reserve capacity for a file that is about to be uploaded?_
 It might look like a good idea, but it may not.
 A Server would be dealing with _multiple requests_ at the moment, and not all of these would be successful.
-If unnoticed, Server may run out of storage space soon, even though Server having storage space conceptually.
-Also, any miscreant could learn it; place an attack on service.
+If unnoticed and unchecked, Server may run out of storage space soon; even though Server having enough storage space physically.
+Also, any miscreant could learn it and can place an attack on service.

-You need to devise a strategy to reclaim space carefully.
+You need to carefully devise a strategy to reclaim space.
 If you are thinking of building _resumability_, Server needs to wait for some time to reclaim unused space.

 #### With Dynamic Capacity

 We live in a cloud computing world, where you don’t need to plan capacity (only if you have unlimited money 😌).
 Most of Cloud Providers provides _Object Storage_.

-Object Storage obscures scalability challenges associated with traditional file systems, and provide a simplified API to access entity named _Objects_.
+Object Storages obscure scalability challenges associated with traditional file systems, and provide a simplified API to access entity named _Objects_.
 An `object` is semantically equivalent to a file.

 Modern databases too, include _BLOB storage_ similar to Object Storage.
-Object Storages and Databases are similar in terms of file system abstraction, but Databases offer their operations challenges.
+Object Storages and Databases are similar in terms of file system abstraction, but Databases offer their operational challenges.

 ### Resumability & Time